Prudhoe: Prudhoe Castle

 Prudhoe Castle is a Norman castle, which was for a long time involved in the border wars between England and Scotland.
-It was built by the de Umfraville family: the Norman Sir Robert de Umfraville was granted the freedom of Redesdale by William the Conqueror.
+It was built by the d'Umfraville family: the Norman Sir Robert de Umfraville was granted the freedom of Redesdale by William the Conqueror.
 For much of its history the castle was owned by the Percy family.
 It is now run by English Heritage.
-The castle is unique in being the only medieval defensive fortification in the whole of Northumbria (the modern counties of Northumberland, Tyne and Wear and County Durham to the south) to avoid capture by the Scots.
+The castle is unique in being the only medieval defensive fortification in the whole of Northumbria to avoid capture by the Scots.

 The majority of the surviving building work dates from the 12th century, although the site of Prudhoe Castle has strong Norman origins.
 In the 14th/15th centuries, the tower was extended to provide an extra level with turrets.
 Only the southwest turret survives to this day.